 Drapkin founded and presented the Brevard Conference on Music Entrepreneurship (BCOME) for two summers at the Brevard Music Festival in North Carolina, attracting as attendees professional musicians, industry professionals, college music faculty and deans from as far away as Singapore.
 For BCOME, he was awarded $100,000 in grants from the Ewing Marion Kauffman Foundation of Kansas City – the nation’s largest entrepreneurship foundation – and was one of their first music grantees ever.
 For his efforts with BCOME, Drapkin was a finalist for Best Non-Profit CEO for The Ten Awards – the “Academy Awards of New York Business,” an annual selection of ten companies and individuals in the greater New York business community that display extraordinary leadership and innovation to improve their business.

 Following the Wall Street adage of eat what you kill, Drapkin developed his own klezmer band Yiddish Cowboys in Austin, Texas, which released a CD on iTunes.
 He featured them in the Classical Crossover showcase he ran for South by Southwest in 2010 and 2011, where he brought bands from around the world that are classically trained and have crossed over to the mainstream and brought their virtuosity with them.
+Yiddish Cowboys is now the only professional klezmer band on the Florida Gulf Coast, and they have performed in numerous venues and festivals from Clearwater down to Cape Coral.

-Drapkin was a scholarly member of the College Music Society, which represents college music faculty worldwide.
+Drapkin is a scholarly member of the College Music Society, which represents college music faculty worldwide.
 He was appointed chair of their Careers Outside the Academy Committee three times, and led a pre-conference seminar on entrepreneurship for them in Atlanta.
 He also has been a member of the Board of Directors and a keynote speaker for their Southwest Chapter, and made presentations at the CMS National Conference annually for 13 years.

 For 20 years Drapkin has been a music judge and chief judge at high school marching band contests around the country for US Bands, where he judged local, regional, state and national contests in 11 states.
 He has also been concertmaster of five community concert bands.
 Mr. Drapkin is a Selmer Artist.
 He performs on a beautiful Selmer-Paris Model 67B jet black bass clarinet.